-Full-time temporary-a position that is not established in the budget as a regularly recurring position and will be for brief periods (no more than twelve months) with a work schedule of 30-39 hours per week, which terminates upon expiration of the contractual period and carries no expectation of extension or preference for employment beyond the contractual period.
-These employees are eligible for the State Health Plan's High Deductible Health Plan, but are not eligible for retirement benefits, longevity, and leave (e.g., sick, annual, funeral, civil, military, community service), except for holidays that fall within the month.
+Full-time temporary- an individual hired (as faculty or staff) for a limited duration, usually for less than 12 months, and works the standard full-time hours (typically 39 hours per week), which will terminate upon expiration of the contractual period and carries no expectation of extension or preference for employment beyond the contractual period.
+These employees are eligible for the State Health Plan's High Deductible Health Plan but are not eligible for retirement benefits, longevity, and leave (e.g., sick, annual, bereavement, civil, military, and community service), except for holidays that fall within the month.

-Part-time permanent-a position established in the budget as a regularly recurring position.
-Employment must be for nine or more months per calendar year with a work schedule of at least 20 hours per week but not more than 26 hours per week on average unless otherwise approved by the supervisor.
-At no time should the total hours exceed 29 per week.
+Part-time permanent-an individual employed in a permanent staff position but works less than the standard full-time hours, typically fewer than 26 hours per week, on a continuous, year-round basis.
 These hours must occur on campus or at the designated workplace as approved by the President or appropriate Vice President.
 Positions in this category are eligible to enroll in the state health plan on a fully contributory basis (PCC does not contribute), earn holidays, longevity, prorated state service credit, and prorated annual and sick leave.

-Qualifying Life Event-A life or family change that qualifies the employee for a change in benefits outside the open enrollment period (e.g., marriage, birth, death, loss of other coverage)
+Qualifying Life Event-A life or family change that qualifies the employee for a change in benefits outside the open enrollment period (e.g., marriage, birth, death, loss of other coverage).